 On HostelWorld you can find many more highly rated hostels in Medellín, with recent ratings by guests that have actually stayed at the hostels.

 Also, only two hotels in Medellín are including in the Lonely Planet guidebook: Hotel Dann Carlton and In House Hotel.
 There are many higher rated hotels in Medellín than these two hotels.
-Also, there are many budget hotels in Medellín.
+In addition, there are many budget hotels in Medellín.
 For example, there are over 600 hotels in Medellín listed on TripAdvisor with a big price range.

 To me, HostelWord offers more value than the hostel list provided by Lonely Planet, as it has recent guest reviews.
 Also, TripAdvisor provides more value for hotels with a huge selection to choose from.